scherzerthesis/thesis/manuscript.md

 Although GEMMs are a great way to model human lung adenocarcinomas, there are several drawbacks worth mentioning.
 Human lung adenocarcinomas typically develop from a single tumor-initiating cell and is a consequence of an accumulation of mutations in certain cell types and a weakened immune system across a lifetime.
 In GEMMs, tumorigenesis is often initiated in many cells at once and is the consequence of an engineered mutation.
 In contrast to human lung adenocarcinomas that have a high mutational burden, murine lung adenocarcinomas do not have a high mutational burden and instead display high copy number variation[@pmid:25363767].
 Therefore, we set out to profile the single-cell transcriptomes of various BRAF^V600E^-driven lung cancer GEMMs in order to determine genotype-specific heterogeneity and response to pathway-targeted therapy.

 ## Results
+**ScRNA Sequencing of benign and malignant BRAF^V600E^ mouse lung tumors** We profiled the single-cell transcriptome of six different BRAF^V600E^ mouse lung tumor models including BRAF^V600E^ on its own, BRAF^V600E^ plus either mutant _Pik3ca^H1047R/+^_,  _Cdkn2a^fl/fl^_, _Trp53^fl/fl^_, _Trp53^R172H/R172H^_, or _Trp53^R245W/R245W^_.
+We also treated each genotype with dabrafenib (100mg/kg) plus trametinib(2mg/kg) once daily for four days prior to tissue harvesting and 10X genomics library preperation.Importantly, we kept dabrafenib and trametinib throughout all stages of processing to prevent altered transcription in response to drug cessation.
+Using fluorescently-activated cell sorting (FACS), we purified tumor cells based on  Td-Tomato expression 8 weeks after tumor initiation using adenoviral Spc-Cre.
+In sum, we were able to identify 71,110 cells that passed standard 10X genomics and Seuratbased quality control and filtering (Figure 4.1).

+Although we sought to purify tumor cells based on TdTomato-positivity, we did unintentionally collect and analyze stromal cells, such as immune, mesenchymal, and endothelial cell, which are also present in the murine distal lung epithelium (Figure 4.2).
+Therefore, we removed these cells based on their expression of _Ptprc_(immune), _Pecam1_ (endothelial), _and Pdgfra_ (mesenchymal) for downstream analysis (Figure 4.3).

+Reclustering of only tumor cells(based on their expression of TdTomato and AT2 identity)  revealed significant tumor cell heterogeneity(Figure 4.4).
+Next we sought to determine cluster specific markers using DESEQ2 analysis (Figure 4.5). strong markers of each cluster include

+We next sought to determine the effect of dabrafenib plus trametinib on transcriptional heterogeneity (Figure 4.6).
+Clearly, there is a MAPK specific gene expression program  that is decreased in most if not all clusters and genotpes (Figre 4.7).

+We were also interested in genotype-specific differences. therefore, we performed DESEQ2 between vehicle-treated mice of each genotype (Figure 4.8).

 **table of genotypes/treatment/and cells collected** Pre-sort